aloe8475/Nanowire-Networks-Topology/README.md

   - **LDA Analysis**
   - **Graph Theory Analysis**
   - **Network Exploration**
 4) **Data** - This folder houses the data saved from Adrian and Zdenka's models, as well as any figures or analysis data from the Analysis folder.
+This folder is not included in the repository, as it is much too large for GitHub.
+To access any of the Data, please email Alon Loeffler at aloe8475@uni.sydney.edu.au to request an upload to our shared Dropbox.